Sri-addanki-5/fcc_connect_Portfolio/README.md

 Code Versioning Systems : Git and GitHub

 ### Sprint 1: Learnings
-  1. Learned about the SCRUM methodology and various attributes and aspects in SCRUM.
-  2. Later, we worked on basics of these MERN technologies
-  3. Further, we worked on basics of these MERN technologies
-  4. In addition to that, we have learnt how to create user stories along with creation of branches in the GitHub Website.
-  5. Also, we have worked on the MERN and created a simple Signin page which takes the deatails from the user and stores it in the database.
+In first sprint we have learned about the SCRUM methodology and various attibutes and aspects in SCRUM.
+Later, we decided on what technologies we had to use to implement this Web application.
+Moreover, we have decided to work on MERN technolgies.
+Further, we worked on basics of these MERN technologies.
+In addition to that, we have learnt how to create user stories along with creation of branches in the GitHub Website.
+Also, we have worked on the MERN and created a simple Signin page which takes the details from the user and stores it in the database..

+### Sprint 2: Learnings
+In the second sprint we started working on a User story to implement the “SignIn/SignUp/SignOut” page for farmer and customer.
+We have created the fronted i.e. UI using the React JS. later used Express, Node to create a backend and we were using MongoDB as a database to store the data from the user.
+The user should give his First Name, Last Name, Email Address, Password to signup to the web application in order to see his profile.
+We tried to implement the Google Authentication also but we have faced issues related to the database, so we worked on the traditional way of signing up process.
+Later, we have created the Signin page where the user can give his details like Email Address and Password to get access to his account.
+Morever, after signing in he can also sign out from the website using the sign out option